moveit/moveit_tutorials/doc/moveit_grasps/moveit_grasps_tutorial.rst

 MoveIt!
 Grasps
 =======================

 MoveIt!
 Grasps is a grasp generator for objects such as blocks or cylinders for use with the MoveIt! pick and place pipeline.
+It also contains its own components for filtering grasps based on reachability and approach/retreat motions.
-The grasp generation algorithm is based on shapes and kinematics and does not consider friction cones or other dynamics.
+The grasp generation algorithm is based on simple cuboid shapes and does not consider friction cones or other grasp dynamics.

-Its current implementation takes as input a pose vector (postition and orientation) and generates a large number of potential grasp approaches and directions.
+Its current implementation takes as input a pose of a cuboid, and the cuboid's size, and generates a large number of potential grasp approaches and directions.
 Also included is a grasp filter for removing kinematically infeasible grasps via threaded IK solvers.

 .. image:: https://raw.githubusercontent.com/PickNikRobotics/moveit_grasps/kinetic-devel/resources/demo.png